 As the summer heats up this July, stay cool with ENERGY STAR® trainings!
 Join EPA's ENERGY STAR program for commercial buildings to learn about a variety of topics, including financing energy efficient upgrades, using the new Portfolio Manager® tool, and applying for the ENERGY STAR.

 To register for upcoming trainings, click the links below or visit esbuildings.webex.com.
 If you won't be able to attend, you can still view recorded trainings at this site (click "View Event Recordings" in the upper right-hand corner of the screen).
 If you have any questions, please contact email@example.com.

 Portfolio Manager "Office Hours" is a live webinar that gives all users an opportunity to ask their questions directly to EPA in an open forum.
-In March, the topic will be using Excel spreadsheet templates to upload your data.
+In July, the topic will be Green Power in Portfolio Manager.
 The first 20-30 minutes of the session will be spent on this topic, while the remaining hour will be used to answer any questions you have about Portfolio Manager (not limited to the focus topic).